GoogleCloudPlatform/community/tutorials/building-flask-api-with-cloud-firestore-and-deploying-to-cloud-run.md

 ---
-title: Building a Flask(Python) CRUD API with Cloud Firestore(Firebase) and Deploying on Cloud Run.
+title: Build and deploy a Flask CRUD API with Cloud Firestore and Cloud Run
-description: Build a CRUD (Create, Read, Update, Delete) API to manage Todo Lists using Flask (a microframework for Python), Cloud Firestore and deploy to Cloud Run.
+description: Build a CRUD (create, read, update, delete) API to manage to-do lists using Flask (a microframework for Python) and Cloud Firestore, and deploy with Cloud Run.
 author: timtech4u
 tags: Flask Framework, Python 3, REST API, Cloud Firestore, Cloud Run
-date_published: 2019-08-29
+date_published: 2019-09-03
 ---

->
-In this tutorial, you will build a CRUD (Create, Read, Update, Delete) API to manage **Todo Lists** using Flask (a microframework for Python), Cloud Firestore (a flexible, scalable database for mobile, web, and server development from Firebase) and deploy the API to  [Cloud Run](https://cloud.google.com/run/)  (a serverless environment to run containers on Google Cloud Platform).
+In this tutorial, you build a CRUD (create, read, update, delete) API to manage to-do lists using Flask (a microframework for Python), Cloud Firestore (a flexible, scalable database for mobile, web, and server development from Firebase), and deploy the API to  [Cloud Run](https://cloud.google.com/run/) (a serverless environment to run containers on Google Cloud Platform).

 [Cloud Firestore](https://firebase.google.com/docs/firestore)  stores data as collections of documents, it also features richer, faster queries and scales further than the  [Realtime Database](https://firebase.google.com/docs/database).
 You would be able to manage *Todo List* documents of varying fields via the API.

 # Requirements